Lake Manyara National Park

 HOW TO GET THERE

-- By Road: It’s 2hrs drive from Arusha, the safari transit town.
+- Road: it’s 2-hour drive from Arusha, the safari transit town.